LearnOnDemandSystems/docs/lod/cloud-security-review.md

 ## Cloud Security Review.
 Lab profiles that use cloud orchestration are subject to a cloud security review.
 Until a review is completed, the lab cannot be launched via TMS, API, LTI, or other methods outside of the Labondemand interface.

+### Which Labs Require a Security Review?

+- #### AWS
+    Anytime a student is required to build cloud resources in AWS, these resources will need to be explicitly allowed in an Access Control Policy.
+Once an Access Control Policy is added to the lab profile, a security review will be required.

+- #### Azure
+    When using Azure, lab profiles containing a resource group and a User account with Contributor or Owner roles will be required to undergo a security review.

 ### How to Request a Security Review